willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - Department;
 - Number of employees - how many people work in the department;
 - Head -  head of department;
-- Location - where this department located.
+- Location - where this department located;
+- Average salary - the average salary among the employees of the department.

 **Constrains for data validation:**